 13 Fun Stops on a Northern Ireland Road Trip

-While the drive through Northern Ireland is an experience itself, there are so many amazing places to stop and explore as you pass them by.
+While the drive through Northern Ireland is an experience in itself, there are so many amazing places to stop and explore as you pass them by.
 If you’re looking for where to visit in Northern Ireland, we’ve compiled a spectacular guide of Irish landmarks, viewpoints, and other important places to see.

 This is by no means the complete list, but you definitely should not miss the following places.